coreos/tectonic-docs/Documentation/alm/etcd-ocs.md

 For every etcd cluster created Tectonic will create an etcd client service in the same namespace with the name `<cluster-name>-client`.

 The client service is of type `ClusterIP` and is accessible only from within the Kubernetes cluster's network.

+To expose this address outside of the cluster, create a new service of type LoadBalancer or NodePort.

 For more information on accessing this service, see [Client service][client-service] in the etcd-operator documentation set.